 - (i) Buildings must have their primary pedestrian entrance(s) oriented to the primary street and sidewalk.
 Building entrances may include entrances to individual units, lobby entrances, entrances oriented to pedestrian plazas, or breezeway/courtyard entrances to a cluster of spaces. - (ii) A building may have an entrance facing a side yard when a direct pedestrian walkway is provided between the building entrance and the street right-of-way. - (4) Commercial and mixed-use building design.
-All buildings on block faces containing one or more ground story storefront (either existing or historically existing), all buildings containing commercial uses, and all mixed-use buildings must comply with the following standards: - (i) A storefront must be provided on the ground story, as specified in Section 2.5.11Storefronts. - (ii) Buildings must have consistent spacing of similar shaped windows with trim or other decorative molding on all stories.
+All buildings on block faces containing one or more first story storefronts (either existing or historically existing), all buildings with commercial uses, and all mixed-use buildings must comply with the following standards:

-- (iii) All buildings with a flat roof must have a decorative cornice at the top of the building; or eaves, when the building is designed with a pitched roof. - (iv) Cornices or changes in material may be used to differentiate ground story storefronts from upper stories.
-Ground story facades should utilize cornices, signs, awnings, exterior lighting, display windows and entry insets.
+- (i) A storefront must be provided on the first story, as specified in Section 2.5.11 -Storefronts. - (ii) Buildings must have consistent spacing of similar shaped windows with trim or other decorative molding on all building stories. - (iii) All buildings with a flat roof must have a decorative cornice at the top of the building; or eaves, when the building is designed with a pitched roof. - (iv) Cornices or changes in material can be used to differentiate the first story of buildings that have commercial uses from the upper floor(s) that may have offices or residential uses.
+Ground floor facades should utilize cornices, signs, awnings, exterior lighting, display windows and entry insets.